 Habitat for Humanity GB develops underused buildings and land to give vulnerable people a decent place to call home.

 We offer creative routes to providing affordable homes in the UK, founded on the values we have as a charity.
 We partner with community-minded organisations and local authorities to provide new homes and improve community assets.
-Our project management and construction expertise is able to support charities, churches and councils to directly benefit the community.
-This is by fostering locally-led visions, engaging and empowering the community in the process.
+Our project management and construction expertise is able to support charities, councils, churches and other community groups to directly benefit society and enable lasting change.

 The Critical Need for Housing